- Why do companies need whistleblowers?

 Protective measures for whistleblowers

-The Supply Chain Due Diligence Act – LkSG will come into force on January 1, 2023 and will govern the due diligence obligations based on the UN Guiding Principles on Business and Human Rights.
+The Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz – LkSG), which has been in force since January 1, 2023, regulates due diligence obligations based on the UN Guiding Principles on Business and Human Rights.
 These obligations include measures to comply with human rights and environmental protection requirements, both in the company’s own business operations and within the supply chain of companies above a certain size that are based in Germany.

 This procedure enables company employees to report human rights and environmental risks or violations in their own area of the company, as well as those of indirect and direct suppliers.
 The complaint procedure can be effectively implemented via a digital whistleblower system.